SAKryukov/microtonal-fabric/article/multitouch/article.md

 ## Compatibility

 Microtonal Fabric functionality is based on advanced and modern JavaScipt and browser features and may fail when used with some Web browsers.
 Basically, it works correctly with all [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser))-based browsers, or, more exactly, the modern browsers based on [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine)) and [V8](https://en.wikipedia.org/wiki/V8_(JavaScript_engine)) engines.
-It means [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)), [Chrome](https://en.wikipedia.org/wiki/Google_Chrome), and many other derived browsers.
+It means [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser)), [Chrome](https://en.wikipedia.org/wiki/Google_Chrome), and some other derived browsers.
 Even the latest "Anaheim" [Microsoft Edge](https://en.wikipedia.org/wiki/Microsoft_Edge#New_Edge_(2019–present)) works correctly.

-Unfortunately, [Mozilla browsers](https://en.wikipedia.org/wiki/Firefox) manifest some problems and cannot correctly run the Microtonal Fabric application.
+Unfortunately, the present-day [Mozilla browsers](https://en.wikipedia.org/wiki/Firefox) manifest some problems and cannot correctly run the Microtonal Fabric application.
 Microtonal Fabric users and I keep an eye on compatibility, so I’ll try to update compatibility information if something changes.

 ## Conclusions